cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - After successful creation of the **Statefulset** check, whether the **Pod** `ads-db-statefulset-0` got created properly  via `kubectl get pod ads-db-statefulset-0` or in more detail via `kubectl describe pod ads-db-statefulset-0` .
 Also check whether the Database is ready to be connected via `kubectl logs ads-db-statefulset-0`.
 There should be the line: `LOG:  database system is ready to accept connections` in the logs.

-## Optional- Step 6: Detailled Check whether Pod with Postgres DB is running properly
+## Optional- Step 6: Detailed Check whether Pod with Postgres DB is running properly

 Purpose: check whether the database is running and accepting connections.
-Use either  atemporary postgresql pod with sql or the [**pgadmin tool**](https://www.pgadmin.org/) for that.
+Use either  a temporary postgresql pod with sql or the [**pgadmin tool**](https://www.pgadmin.org/) for that.

-Here are two different ways how you could test if the statefulset is configured correctly and the db intialized with the right user and password:
+Here are two different ways how you could test if the statefulset is configured correctly and the db initialized with the right user and password:

 ### Using a temporary postgres pod and psql